GlennChiu/JSONKit/README.md

-# JSONKit LLVM 4.0 support
+# JSONKit Xcode 4.5 and LLVM 4.1 support

-Updated source code to apply with Apple's LLVM 4.0 compiler.
+Updated source code to apply with Xcode 4.5 and Apple's LLVM 4.1 compiler.

 ### JSONKit